Cytosar-U Side Effects

 Generic Name: cytarabine

-Note: This page contains information about the side effects of cytarabine.
-Some of the dosage forms included on this document may not apply to the brand name Cytosar-U.
+Note: This document contains side effect information about cytarabine.
+Some of the dosage forms listed on this page may not apply to the brand name Cytosar-U.

 For the Consumer

 Applies to cytarabine: parenteral conventional cytarabine injection, parenteral conventional cytarabine powder for injection, parenteral liposomal cytarabine injection

 IV, sub-Q, or IM administration of conventional cytarabine (the active ingredient contained in Cytosar-U) Myelosuppression, anorexia, nausea, vomiting, diarrhea, oral and anal inflammation or ulceration, hepatic dysfunction, fever, rash, thrombophlebitis, bleeding (all sites).